HyperTag/documentation/src/content/sources/analytics-js.md

 ### Can I run both MetaRouter's snippet and other analytics tools at the same time?

 Depending on the tools, there could be conflicts in where functionality is overwritten by our snippet or the tracking tools logic.
-This is beacuse the names of the functions are the same, regardless of who loads it, and Javascript will overwrite one part of data with another if they share the same name.
+This is beacuse the names of the functions are the same, regardless of who loads it, and JavaScript will overwrite one part of data with another if they share the same name.

 There are three types of conflict resolution to expect across all destinations that we offer: